-This Heritage Impact Statement (HIS) relates to a revised version of a mixed use development at 120 Marine Parade, Cottesloe.
-The revised HIS takes into account the reduced height of the development in its present iteration and the potential impacts on both Cottesloe Civic Centre and Cottesloe Beach Precinct, both State Registered Heritage Places.
+This Heritage Impact Statement (HIS) relates to a mixed-use development at 122 Marine Parade, Cottesloe.
+Amongst other things, the HIS considers the height of the development alongside the approved development at 120 Marine Parade and the potential impacts on Cottesloe Civic Centre and Cottesloe Beach Precinct, both State Registered Heritage Places.

-The current improvements on the land have no heritage value and neither do the adjacent developments along the east side of Marine Parade.
-Apart from the Cottesloe Beach Hotel, buildings along Marine Parade are generally non-contributory to the setting or detract from it.
+The current improvements on the land, a deteriorating three storey building, has no heritage value and neither does the adjacent development to the south, which has been approved for redevelopment in a similar manner to this development application.
+Apart from the Cottesloe Beach Hotel, buildings along Marine Parade are generally non-contributory to the setting or in some cases detract from it.

-On the land approximately 180m to the east of the development site, at 109 Broome Street, lies Cottesloe Civic Centre (Overton Lodge; Cottesloe War Memorial, Town Hall & Civic Centre) (Heritage Place No 0593), one of Cottesloe's many important heritage places and impact on this place are considered in the HIS.
+On the land approximately 180m to the east of the development site, at 109 Broome Street, lies Cottesloe Civic Centre (Overton Lodge; Cottesloe War Memorial, Town Hall & Civic Centre) (Heritage Place No 0593), one of Cottesloe's many important heritage places.
+Any identified impact on this place is considered in the HIS.

 Although not directly impacting on Cottesloe Civic Centre, the proposed development lies within a viewshed of the registered place.
-The walled and terraced gardens are amongst its highest heritage values and an important part of the visual amenity the place offers.
+The walled and terraced gardens of the Civic Centre are amongst its highest heritage values and are an important part of the visual amenity the place offers.

-To the west side of Marine Parade lies Cottesloe Beach Precinct (Heritage Place No 16637) which is another State Registered Heritage Place and the HIS also considers this place.
+To the west side of Marine Parade lies Cottesloe Beach Precinct (Heritage Place No 16637) which is another State Registered Heritage Place, the HIS also takes this place into consideration.

-Further south lies the Cottesloe Beach Hotel but this is sufficiently remote for it not to be considered for development impacts.
+Further south lies the Cottesloe Beach Hotel but this is sufficiently removed for it not to be considered for development impacts.

-Heritage advice was sought from Griffiths Architects, a site assessment made and information prepared to assess the impact of the development on Cottesloe Civic Centre, views to the place and viewsheds from it and the Cottesloe Beach Precinct.
+Griffiths Architects conducted a site assessment prior to the preparation of this HIS to assess the impact of the development on Cottesloe Civic Centre, views to the place and viewsheds from it and the Cottesloe Beach Precinct.